crasec/crasec.github.io/_pages/about.md

 ---
 permalink: /
-title: "Shi-Feng Sun"
+title: # "Shi-Feng Sun"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-**Shi-Feng Sun** is currently an Associate Professor in the School of Computer science at Shanghai Jiao Tong University, China.
-Prior to joining SJTU, he was a Lecturer (aka Assistant Professor) in the Department of Software Systems and Cybersecurity at Monash University, Australia.
-Before that, he worked as a Research Fellow at Monash University and CSIRO, Australia.
-His research interest centers on cryptography and data privacy, particularly on provably secure cryptosystems against physical attacks, privacy-preserving technology in cloud and blockchain
+I am an Associate Professor in the School of Computer science at Shanghai Jiao Tong University, China.
+Prior to joining SJTU, I was a Lecturer (aka Assistant Professor) in the Department of Software Systems and Cybersecurity at Monash University, Australia.
+Before that, I worked as a Research Fellow at Monash University and CSIRO, Australia.
+My research interest centers on cryptography and data privacy, particularly on provably secure cryptosystems against physical attacks, privacy-preserving technology in cloud and blockchain.

 A data-driven personal website
 ======